Environment-Aware Indoor LoRaWAN Path Loss: Parametric Regression Comparisons, Shadow Fading, and Calibrated Fade Margins: Methodology

-In order to allow mild curvature and context coupling while preserving the additive multi‑wall structure, we extend \eqref{eq:pl-mw-en} with a physics‑guided second-order polynomial applied only to the continuous drivers.
-Let {
+While COST 231 MWM (log-distance) \cite{europeancommissionCOSTAction2311999} captures geometry and obstruction losses, it does not represent the occupied-building dynamics that drive indoor non-stationarity, so leaving these effects in the residual inflates the margin required for high reliability.
+We therefore augment it with an environmental state vector and SNR as a link-state indicator to capture indoor non-stationarity.
+Let $\widehat{L}_{\ell,i}$ denote a model-based mean prediction for $L_{\ell,i}$ for packet $i$ at distance $d$ (m) relative to a reference distance $d_0=1\, \mathrm{m}$, and let $f$ denote the carrier frequency (MHz).
+Let $W_k$ be the number of penetrated obstructions of wall type $k\in\{1,\ldots,K\}$ (with loss $\omega_k$ in $\mathrm{dB}$ per wall), so that $\mathbf{w}=(W_1,\ldots,W_K)^\top$ (in our site, $\mathbf{w}=(W_{\mathrm{brick}},W_{\mathrm{wood}})^\top$).
+Let $E_j$ be the $j$-th environmental covariate ($j\in\{1,\ldots,P\}$), stacked as $\mathbf{e}=(E_1,\ldots,E_P)^\top$, and let $\gamma$ denote the gateway-reported SNR (in $\mathrm{dB}$).
+The additive linear mean model is given in Eq.~\eqref{eq:pl-mw-en} as, {

-} We retain walls as purely linear terms, i.e., without quadratic contributions ($W_k^2$) or wall--wall interaction effects.
-Under this restriction, the second-order correction reduces to the form in \eqref{eq:pl-mw-en-quad}. {
+} where $\beta_0$ is the intercept and $n$ is the path loss exponent, while the term $20\log_{10}(f)$ accounts for frequency-dependent free-space loss \cite{friisNoteSimpleTransmission1946}.
+In our single-band EU868 deployment, it is constant and is absorbed into $\beta_0$ during fitting.
+The coefficient $\varepsilon_j$ weights the environmental covariates $E_j$ (for readability in later tables, we use the following mnemonic subscripts for the coefficients: $\varepsilon_{\mathrm{C}}$ for CO$_2$, $\varepsilon_{\mathrm{RH}}$ for relative humidity, $\varepsilon_{\mathrm{PM}}$ for PM\textsubscript{2.5}, $\varepsilon_{\mathrm{BP}}$ for barometric pressure, and $\varepsilon_{\mathrm{T}}$ for temperature).
+The factor $k_{\gamma}$ scales the link-state term $\gamma$, and $\psi$ denotes shadowing.
+We include $\gamma$ as a practical receiver-side indicator that captures instantaneous demodulation margin and channel interference conditions \cite{szafranskiPredictabilityLoRaWANLink2024}.
+In outdoor LoRaWAN campaigns, $\gamma$ (SNR) is likewise used alongside RSSI to derive path loss from gateway metadata \cite{biancoLoRaSystemSearch2021}.
+More generally, poorer $\gamma$ aligns with higher path loss, i.e., a negative SNR effect \cite{gonzalez-palacioLoRaWANPathLoss2023}.
+When $\gamma$ is unavailable for pure planning, the same pipeline applies after dropping this term, with fade margins increasing modestly because the mean absorbs less variability.

-} with a symmetric coefficient matrix $H$ whose entries encode all second-order monomials in \(\mathbf{u}\).
-Thus, walls remain additive in $L_l$, while distance, environmental terms, and SNR can couple through squares and pairwise products (e.g., $z_d^2$, $E_j^2$, $s^2$, $z_dE_j$, $z_ds$, $E_jE_k$ for $j\ne k$, and $E_js$).
-With $q=7$ expanded drivers (distance, five environmental variables, and SNR), the polynomial block contributes $q(q+3)/2 = 35$ columns (bias excluded); adding the two wall terms yields a total of $37$ regressors.
+To allow mild curvature and context coupling while preserving the additive multi-wall structure, we extend Eq.~\eqref{eq:pl-mw-en} with a restricted second-order polynomial applied only to the continuous predictors.
+Define $z_d \equiv 10\log_{10}(d/d_0)$ and $\mathbf{u}\equiv[z_d,\ \mathbf{e}^\top,\ \gamma]^\top \in \mathbb{R}^{q}$, where $q=P+2$.
+Walls remain purely additive (no wall squares and no wall interactions).
+Under this restriction, the polynomial model (Eq.~\eqref{eq:pl-mw-en-quad}) is written as: {